Shawn Roberts: Early life

 Roberts was born in Stratford, Ontario.
+He has two older brothers.

 Career

 Roberts started acting when he played the wolf in a school play of Little Red Riding Hood, which was seen by award-winning screenwriter Robert Forsythe.
-Forsythe, a friend of Roberts' father, helped him get a role in Emily of New Moon.
-Afterwards, he gained a role on Goosebumps as Brian O'Connor in the two-part episode, The Perfect School.
+Forsythe, a friend of Roberts's father, helped him get a role in Emily of New Moon.
+Afterwards, he gained a role on Goosebumps as Brian O'Connor in the two-part episode, "The Perfect School."
 Roberts went on to play Dean Walton in the Canadian television series Degrassi: The Next Generation.
 He has also co-starred with Anna Paquin.
 His film works include George A. Romero's Land of the Dead and Diary of the Dead.
 In 2010, he appeared in Resident Evil: Afterlife, where he played villain Albert Wesker.
-He reprised the role of Wesker in 2012 in Resident Evil: Retribution.
+He was considered for the male lead in the musical film Burlesque, starring Christina Aguilera and released in November 2010.
+He reprised the role of Wesker in two sequels, 2012 in Resident Evil: Retribution. and in 2016 in Resident Evil: The Final Chapter.

-In 2020 he starred in a television movie Love Under the Olive Tree, portraying Adam Cauldfield—the lead character's gay best friend and her co-worker.
+In 2020, he starred in a television movie Love Under the Olive Tree, portraying Adam Cauldfield—the lead character's gay best friend and her co-worker.
 He starred as Spartacus in the season 6 premiere of Legends of Tomorrow.

-Known for his heavily muscular physique.
-His biggest influences in acting include action stars: Arnold Schwarzenegger, Bruce Willis, and Sylvester Stallone.
+Known for his heavily muscular physique, his biggest influences in acting include action stars Arnold Schwarzenegger, Bruce Willis, and Sylvester Stallone.
+For his role in the comedy horror film Here for Blood (2022), where he played a professional wrestler, he underwent severe wrestling training.